Find out how to make money from music as an independent artist from self promotion to creating a business mindset.

 With all of the tools at your fingertips, successful artists will make as much use of social media platforms as possible, and will self-manage until it is financially viable to expand.

 A Pro-Active Attitude is Important

 Taking a pro-active approach to your music and act is vital if you hope to make it.
-Gone are the days where an aspiring artist could simply play a local venue and hit the big time.
+Gone are the days where an aspiring independent artist could simply play a local venue and hit the big time.
 You’ll need to be prepared to travel for shows, put the hard work in and get your voice across.